 4. A donation of $5 or less is a common indicator of fraudulent activity.

-6. Location - Uruguay is flagged as a potential location source for originating fraudulent activity.
+6. Location - Our algorithm will evaluate IPs located within specific areas or regions where questionable traffic may be experienced.
+In this example Uruguay is flagged as a potential location source for originating fraudulent activity.

 7. The Blacklist Ratio and Decline Ratio for this region are displayed with additional information to inform whether to allow the transaction or terminate.